pimotte/nomic/README.md

 The Judge's Judgment may be overruled only by a unanimous vote of the other players taken before a turn has ended after the Judge's Judgment.
-If a Judge's Judgment is overruled, then the player currently the Judge is not longer a Judge and the player preceding the previous Judge alphabetically becomes the new Judge for the question, and so on, except that no player is to be Judge during a own turn or during a turn of a team-mate.
+If a Judge's Judgment is overruled, then the player currently the Judge is not longer a Judge and the player preceding the previous Judge alphabetically becomes the new Judge for the question, and so on, except that the player who invoked Judgment is not to be Judge during a own turn or during a turn of a team-mate.

 New Judges are not bound by the decisions of old Judges.
 New Judges may, however, settle only those questions on which the players currently disagree.
 All